apaz-cli/pgen/README.md

 // () - Matches if all expressions inside match.
 Returns SUCC or the single match within if there's only one.
 // {} - Code to insert into the parser.
 Assign to `ret` for the return value of this expression, or `rule` for the rule.
 // :  - Capture the info from a match inside a variable in the current rule.
+# |  - Register an error using the string or expression on the right, and exit parsing.

 // Directives:
 // %oom         - Define the action that should be taken when out of memory